pydicom/pydicom/doc/cli/cli_codify.rst

     .
     .

-Note that prefixing the file specification with "pydicom::" will read the file from the *pydicom* test data files rather than from the file system.
+Note that prefixing the file specification with ``pydicom::`` will read the file from the *pydicom* test data files rather than from the file system.